Efesencan/BU-Cloud-Computing/README.md

 * Project Architecture:
     * ChRIS Project has three main components:

-        * ChRIS UI which is a web interface for user interaction and creating analyses
+        * ChRIS UI, which is a web interface for user interaction and creating analyses
         * ChRIS Backend for passing input data into the computing environment and receiving results from the computing environment

-        * ChRIS Store for storing the descriptor JSON representation of plug-ins requested by the user in the front end.
+        * ChRIS Store stores the descriptor JSON representation of plug-ins requested by the user in the front end.
 The backend sends a request to the plug-in manager (p-man), which tells the computer resource to start an instance

 * By the end of this project, the users should be able to: